daGama/.github/profile/README.md

 ## Product Updates 🚀

+19 July.
 Anti-fake system: We have prepared the initial implementation of our anti-fake system, which consists of dozens of modules.
 It evaluates content, its creator and reviewer according to various criteria in order to filter quality content as accurately as possible.
 The system uses a unique fingerprint to prevent rating spoofing through multiple reviews, comments and likes, without interfering with the main functions of the app.

+## Application Updates 📖

+25 July.
+Registration via mail.
+Displaying errors in the profile.
+Dubai - 59 points have been added (the result of the work of the auditors).
+Acceleration of map loading.
+Updating the feed with a swipe.
+Redesign and corrections of layout flaws.
+The Anti-fake system.
+Image recycling

 ## Stay Updated 📬